LanarsInc/phone_input/README.md

-# phone_form_field
+# phone_input

-The Phone Form Field is a versatile package that provides cross-platform support for phone number input fields.
+The Phone Input is a versatile package that provides cross-platform support for phone number input fields.
 This package is designed to simplify the process of capturing phone numbers from users.

+It was based on the phone Phone Form Field package - https://pub.dev/packages/phone_form_field

 ## Features